google/compare-codecs/website/results/index.md

 <script src="/assets/js/codecfuncs.js"></script>
 <h2>{{ page.title }}</h2>

-This page shows the results of encodes available on this particular site.
+This page shows the video encoding results available on this particular site.

-NOTE: All results are fake.
-They will be generated using Javascript from JSON-formatted data files in the eventual site.
+NOTE: All results (excepte the first table) are fake.
+They will be generated using Javascript from
+JSON-formatted data files in the eventual site.

 ### No-limit results